 A balance between portability and velocity would be a 14.5 to 16 inch barrel with my personal preference the 16 inch pipe.
 I would feel very comfortable in my home navigating the hallways and rooms with a 16 inch gun, and I would feel confident in the velocity to allow me to use M193 defensively.
 It also gives me enough speed that I can shoot out to 400-500 yards without a severe performance loss.
 Anything below 16 inches in a rifle requires NFA ATF paperwork… or a pinned flash hider to bring the length to a total of 16 inches.
 Sixteen inches is a great barrel length to avoid extra paperwork and to gives you a great all around “do all” barrel.

 Needs are subjective, so if you want to hop out of cars and clear phone-booths, a 16 inch barrel might be too long.
 There are plenty of tales of shooters using very short barrels to hit targets at 500 yards plus, but take those claims with a grain of salt.
-Science doesn’t lie… losing velocity increases wind drift and bullet drop, and that will matter to you if you ever want to practice precision shooting at longer distances, but those elements wouldn’t matter for someone wanting a compact home defense rifle.
+While they can do it, ask them how windy it was that day.
+Science doesn’t lie… losing velocity increases wind drift and bullet drop, and that will matter to you if you want to practice shooting at longer distances, but the velocity loss wouldn’t matter for someone wanting a compact home defense rifle.

 M4 feed-ramps help ensure reliability with old, crappy magazines.
 As the magazine springs age, they may not push the next round to the top of the magazine feed-lips as quickly as when they were new.
 M4 feed ramps allow the tip of the round to strike into the receiver / barrel extension of the rifle and still ride up into the chamber.
 Right now, we don’t have many problems with old, crappy magazines… but that wasn’t the case during the assault weapon ban.

 Wylde vs 5.56 Chambers: